-In order to evaluate the potential of discharge from downscaled time-series to approach the range of performance linked to natural variability, a 3-year moving window was used on precipitation and discharge time-series resulting from observed precipitation.
-The resulting $5^{th}$ and $95^{th}$ percentiles of the annual duration exceeding 1 L/s/ha, 10 L/s/ha and 100 L/s/ha are presented in Figure 6 to evaluate the time-series in different operating modes of the roofs.
-It is compared to the stochastic variability ( $5^{th}$ and $95^{th}$ percentiles) from the 6 models.
-Each horizontal line in Figure 6 represents the range between $5^{th}$ and 95th percentiles for the threshold and model considered.
-The different thresholds represent respectively discharge for small events, for major events and extreme events.
-In Figure 4, the threshold corresponds to 0.006 mm/min, 0.06 mm/min and 0.6 mm/min.
-A good estimate is defined by a complete or partial overlap between the observed natural variability and the stochastic variability range, the order of magnitude of the estimates should be similar.
-For instance, in Bergen (first column), the observed range of the E-Green roof higher than 100 L/s/ha (third row) is predicted, based on observed input, from 4 to 10 minutes; the $MRC_S$ model provided values around 200 minutes, it is not a good estimate as there is no overlap and the order of magnitude varies; the $MRC{SI}$ model resulted in a range from 10 to 20 minutes.
+In order to evaluate the potential of discharge from downscaled time series to approach the range of performance linked to natural variability, a 3-year moving window was used on precipitation and discharge time series resulting from observed precipitation.
+The resulting 5th and 95th percentiles of the annual duration exceeding 1, 10 and $100 L s^{-1} ha^{-1}$ are presented in Fig. 6 to evaluate the time series in different operating modes of the roofs.
+It is compared to the stochastic variability (5th and 95th percentiles) from the six models.
+Each horizontal line in Fig. 6 represents the range between 5th and 95th percentiles for the threshold and model considered.
+The different thresholds represent the discharge for respectively small events, for major events and extreme events.
+In Fig. 4, the thresholds correspond to 0.006, 0.06 and 0.6 mm min-1.
+A good estimate is defined by a complete or partial overlap between the observed natural variability and the stochastic variability range; the order of magnitude of the estimates should be similar.
+For instance, in Bergen (first column), the observed range of the E-Green roof higher than $100 L s^{-1} ha^{-1}$ (third row) is predicted, based on observed input, from 4 to 10 min; the MRCs model provided values around 200 min; it is not a good estimate as there is no overlap and the order of magnitude varies; the MRCSI model resulted in a range from 10 to 20 min.
 It is a good estimate as the ranges are overlapping, and the orders of magnitude are similar.
-The $MRC_S$ and $MRC{S-SEP}$ models tend to underestimate the order of magnitude of the range of exceedance frequencies of the small events (1 L/s/ha) (in Bergen Hamar and Marseille) but tend to overestimate major (10 L/s/ha) (Hamar) and extreme events (100 L/s/ha) (Bergen Bodø Hamar and Marseille).
-The other models gave mostly good estimates for each of the thresholds (Figure 6, Figure C1).
-In Marseille, the models $MRC{SI}$ , $MRC{SI-SEP}$ , $MRC{SIT}$ , and $MRC{SIT-SEP}$ tended to underestimate the higher bound of the extreme event precipitation with values lower than 50 minute per year whereas the observed time-series led to a maximum of 90 minutes per year.
-However, those models kept the order of magnitude, while $MRC_S$ and $MRC{S-SEP}$ models estimated it higher than $10^2$ minutes.
-The same behaviour was observed with Hamar (Figure 6) and Lyon datasets (appendix, Figure C1).
-This suggests that the models performed worse for dryer locations, possibly due to the calibration procedure since less wet days are available for calibration. $MRC{SI}$ and $MRC{SIT}$ performed similarly, but due to its structure, $MRC{SI}$ may overfit to the calibration data.
-It could result in an inaccurate prediction in case of significant temperature shift between the calibration and prediction datasets.
-To conclude, $MRC_S$ and $MRC{S-SEP}$ lead to overestimation of the natural variability while $MRC{SI}$ , $MRC{SI-SEP}$ , $MRC{SIT}$ , and $MRC{SIT-SEP}$ give more accurate estimates.
+The MRCS and MRCS-SEP models tend to underestimate the order of magnitude of the range of exceedance frequencies of the small events $(1 L s^{-1} ha^{-1})$ (in Bergen, Hamar and Marseille) but tend to overestimate major $(10 L s^{-1} ha^{-1})$ (Hamar) and extreme events $(100 \text{ Ls}^{-1} \text{ ha}^{-1})$ (Bergen, Bodø, Hamar and Marseille).
+The other models gave mostly good estimates for each of the thresholds (Figs. 6, C1).
+In Marseille, the models MRCSI, MRCSI-SEP, MRCSIT, and MRCSIT-SEP tended to underestimate the higher bound of the extreme event precipitation with values lower than $50 \min yr^{-1}$ , whereas the observed time series led to a maximum of $90 \text{ min yr}^{-1}$ .
+However, those models kept the order of magnitude, while MRCs and MRCS-SEP models estimated it higher than $10^2$ min.
+The same behaviour was observed with Hamar (Fig. 6) and Lyon datasets (Appendix C, Fig. C1).
+This suggests that the models performed worse for dryer locations, possibly due to the calibration procedure since fewer wet days are available for calibration.
+MRCSI and MRCSIT performed similarly, but due to its structure, MRCSI may overfit to the calibration data.
+It could result in an inaccurate prediction in the case of significant temperature shift between the calibration and prediction datasets.
+To conclude, MRCs and MRCs-SEP lead to overestimation of the natural variability, while MRCSI, MRCSI-SEP, MRCSIT, and MRCSIT-SEP give more accurate estimates.